iamdanielv/ssh-manager/README.md

 This script provides a focused TUI for more complex or potentially destructive operations.

 - **Advanced Editing**: Open a specific host's entire configuration block in your `$EDITOR`.
-- **Re-order**: Interactively change the order of host blocks in your config file.
 - **Backup**: Create a timestamped backup of your config file.
 - **Import/Export**: Export selected host configurations to a new file or import them from a file into your main config.